AdobeDocs/campaign.en/help/common/delivery/using/delivery-dashboard.md

 1. Create a schema extension, under **[!UICONTROL Administration]** > **[!UICONTROL Configuration]** > **[!UICONTROL Data Schemas]** > **[!UICONTROL New]**.

-    For more information about schema extensions, refer to [this page](../../configuration/using/extending-a-schema.md).

 1. Select **[!UICONTROL broadLogRcp]** to extend the Recipient delivery logs (nms) and define a custom Namespace.
 In this case it will be "cus":

     ![](assets/schema-parameters.png)